 - Tell a clear and compelling story when people ask, “What do you do?”

 Who is this for?

-Times: The course consists of six three-hour sessions.
-Class is held in an online classroom every Thursday from 4:30 p.m. – 7:30 p.m. on the following dates:
+This course consists of six three-hour sessions.
+Class is held in an online classroom every Saturdays 9:00 a.m. - 12:00 p.m.
+Pacific Time on the following dates:

 Reasonable accommodations for persons with disabilities will be made if requested at least two weeks in advance.
 Contact email@example.com.

-- Registration closes three (3) days before each course.
+- Registration closes three (3) business days before each course begins.
 Once the course registration is closed, you will need to wait for the next offering in order to register.
 We cannot accommodate late registrations.

 For Refunds and Frequently Asked Questions, please visit Oregon Women’s Business Center Classes & Events Frequently Asked Questions

 People who have taken Business Foundations discover that it’s a fun, easy way to learn about business ownership and a great way to find support right here in our entrepreneurial community.
 Here’s what other aspiring entrepreneurs had to say after completing the class: